filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 Anytime a miner receives new valid blocks, it should evaluate what is the heaviest Tipset it knows about and mine atop it.

-### Timing
+### Epoch Timing

 {{< diagram src="./diagrams/timing.png" title="Mining Cycle Timing" >}}

-The mining cycle relies on receiving and producing blocks concurrently.
-The sequence of these events in time is given by the timing diagram above.
-The upper row represents the conceptual consumption channel consisting of successive receiving periods `Rx` during which nodes validate and select blocks as chain heads.
-The lower row is the conceptual production channel made up of a period of mining `M` followed by a period of transmission `Tx`.
-The lengths of the periods are not to scale.

-Blocks are received and validated during `Rx` up to the end of the epoch.
-At the beginning of the next epoch, the heaviest tipset is computed from the blocks received during `Rx`, used as the head to build on during `M`.
-If mining is successful a block is transmitted during `Tx`.
-The epoch boundaries are as shown.

-In a fully synchronized network most of period `Rx` does not see any network traffic, only the period lined up with `Tx`.
-In practice we expect blocks from previous epochs to propagate during the remainder of `Rx`.
-We also expect differences in operator mining time to cause additional variance.
+The timing diagram above describes the sequence of block creation "mining", propagation and reception.

 This sequence of events applies only when the node is in the `CHAIN_FOLLOW` syncing mode.
 Nodes in other syncing modes do not mine blocks.

+The upper row represents the conceptual consumption channel consisting of successive receiving periods `Rx` during which nodes validate incoming blocks.
+The lower row is the conceptual production channel made up of a period of mining `M` followed by a period of transmission `Tx` (which lasts long enough for blocks to propagate throughout the network).
+The lengths of the periods are not to scale.

+The above diagram represents the important events within an epoch:

+- **Epoch boundary**: change of current epoch.
+New blocks mined are mined in new epoch, and timestamped accordingly.
+- **Epoch cutoff**: blocks from the prior epoch propagated on the network are no longer accepted.
+Miners can form a new tipset to mine on.

+In an epoch, blocks are received and validated during `Rx` up to the prior epoch's cutoff.
+At the cutoff, the miner computes the heaviest tipset from the blocks received during `Rx`, and uses it as the head to build on during the next mining period `M`.
+If mining is successful, the miner sets the block's timestamp to the epoch boundary and waits until the boundary to release the block.
+While some blocks could be submitted a bit later, blocks are all transmitted during `Tx`, the transmission period.

+The timing validation rules are as follows:

+- Blocks whose timestamps are not exactly on the epoch boundary are rejected.
+- Blocks received with a timestamp in the future are rejected.
+- Blocks received after the cutoff are rejected.
+    - Note that those blocks are not invalid, just not considered for the miner's own tipset building.
+Tipsets received with such a block as a parent should be accepted.

+In a fully synchronized network most of period `Rx` does not see any network traffic, only its beginning should.
+While there may be variance in operator mining time, most miners are expected to finish mining by the epoch boundary.

+Let's look at an example, both use a block-time of 30s, and a cutoff at 15s.

+- T = 0: start of epoch n
+- T in [0, 15]: miner A receives, validates and propagates incoming blocks.
+Valid blocks should have timestamp 0.
+- T = 15: epoch cutoff for n-1, A assembles the heaviest tipset and starts mining atop it.
+- T = 25: A successfully generates a block, sets its timestamp to 30, and waits until the epoch boundary (at 30) to release it.
+- T = 30: start of epoch n + 1, A releases its block for epoch n.
+- T in [30, 45]: A receives and validates incoming blocks, their timestamp is 30.
+- T = 45: epoch cutoff for n, A forms tipsets and starts mining atop the heaviest.
+- T = 60: start of epoch n + 2.
+- T in [60, 75]: A receives and validates incoming blocks
+- T = 67: A successfully generates a block, sets it timestamp to 60 and releases it.
+- T = 75: epoch cutoff for n+1...

+Above, in epoch n, A mines fast, in epoch n+1 A mines slow.
+So long as the miner's block is between the epoch boundary and the cutoff, it will be accepted by other miners.

+In practice miners should not be releasing blocks close to the epoch cutoff.
+Implementations may choose to locally randomize the exact time of the cutoff in order to prevent such behavior (while this means it may accept/reject blocks others do not, in practice this will not affect the miners submitting blocks on time).

 ## Full Miner Lifecycle